Janet Little

 Janet Little, later Janet Richmond, (1759 – 15 March 1813), known as The Scotch Milkmaid, was a Scottish poet who wrote in the Scots language.

 Biography

 Born in Ecclefechan, Little enjoyed a "common education" and, as an assistant to local clergy, was able to exercise her love of reading and writing.
 By the 1780s she had gained a reputation as a "rustic poetess".
 Her employer, Mrs Frances Dunlop, recommended her poetry to Robert Burns.
 Burns, who had recently been inundated by a swarm of untalented imitators, was initially wary, but he later assisted Mrs Dunlop in publishing Little's poetry.

 She was employed by Frances Dunlop's daughter in the estate's dairy whilst she rented Loudoun Castle near Galston in the Irvine Valley.
 She published a small volume of her poems in 1792 'The Poetical Works of Janet Little, The Scotch Milkmaid' that, unlike others such as John Lapraik and David Sillar, was a financial success with an impressive list of subscribers, thanks to Frances.

+Little's most notable patron, apart from Burns and Mrs Dunlop, was James Boswell.
+Some time in the early 1790s, she married John Richmond (died 1819), a widower more than eighteen years her senior.
+Little continued to write until her death in 1813 of "a cramp in the stomach".
+She was buried at Loudoun Kirk in the grounds of the mausoleum of the Campbells of Loudoun Castle.